mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/README.md

 apt-get update
 sudo apt-get install virtualbox virtualbox-ext-pack
 ```
+**Note**
+VirtualBox may ask you accept the license agreement of VirtualBox Extension Pack.
+Just press <Tab> and then press <Enter> to accept it.

 2. Install Kubectl
 ```
 sudo apt-get update && sudo apt-get install -y apt-transport-https